gardener/gardener/docs/proposals/20-ha-control-planes.md

 ## Setting Up a Seed for HA

-As mentioned in [High-Availablity](#high-availablity), certain aspects need to be considered for a seed cluster to host HA shoots.
+As mentioned in [High-Availability](#high-availability), certain aspects need to be considered for a seed cluster to host HA shoots.
 The following sections explain the requirements for a seed cluster to host a single or multi zonal HA shoot cluster.

 ### Hosting an HA Shoot Control Plane with `node` Failure Tolerance

 To host an HA shoot control plane within a single zone, it should be ensured that each worker pool that potentially runs seed system or shoot control plane components should have at least **three nodes**.
-This is also the minium size that is required by an HA `etcd` cluster with a failure tolerance of a single node.
+This is also the minimum size that is required by an HA `etcd` cluster with a failure tolerance of a single node.
 Furthermore, the nodes must run in a single zone only (see [Recommended Number of Nodes and Zones](#recommended-number-of-nodes-and-zones)).

 ### Hosting an HA Shoot Control Plane with `zone` Failure Tolerance